 Stakeholder Engagement — Dental sector organisations

-The Australian Dental Industry Association (ADIA), has a vision for an industry that that empowers oral health professionals to advance the health and well-being of all Australians.
-This is set out in the 2016-20 ADIA Strategic Plan and sees the Association work with associations across the entire dental community.
+The Australian Dental Industry Association (ADIA), has a vision for an industry that empowers oral health professionals to advance the health and well-being of all Australians.
+This is set out in the 2016-20 ADIA Strategic Plan and sees the Association work with other associations across the entire dental community.

 ADIA's work with stakeholders in the healthcare sector is undertaken within the architecture set out in the ADIA External Stakeholder Engagement Strategy.
 This sees creating initiatives that allow stakeholders to collaborate on pathways to help all Australians improve their oral health.
-ADIA also works with selected organisations in the private health insurance sector to share data in order to allow member businesses better understand the opportunities that exist in the sector.
+ADIA also works with selected organisations in the private health insurance sector to share data in order to allow member businesses to better understand the opportunities that exist in the sector.
 Some of the organisations that ADIA works with are listed below:

 Australian Dental Association —

 Australian Dental Association - Federal office [EXT.
 LINK]

 Australian Dental Association - New South Wales Branch [EXT.
 LINK]

 Australian Dental Association - Queensland Branch [EXT.
 LINK]